-5-star rating: FIVE!
+5-star rating: Five

-> Best for: salespeople, executives, entrenpreneurs, marketers, husbands
+Best for: salespeople, executives, entrenpreneurs, marketers, spouses

-> Results: more effective interactions with the people around you (your staff, boss, contractors, family, etc)
+Results: more effective interactions with the people around you (your staff, boss, contractors, family, etc)

 In a nutshell: This is one of the most useful book I’ve ever read.

 Review: I know, I know it’s an old book written during a different time… but the advice is still 100% necessary in the world of today (and I would bet my life on it being relevant in the world of the future).
 The only issue I had with this book was the title because I want to give this book to every single person I’ve met and worked with; however… given the title I always wonder: will they think I’m saying they don’t have friends?
 This book has nothing to do with “making friends” and everything to do with being a) a good person and b) an effective leader (regardless of your position in your career/life).

 Through storytelling, Carnegie shows readers why their management style isn’t working (or could be better), how to get more people to simply like them, how to “win an argument” by not arguing at all, and just how to be an all around better human.

 This book has been on my list since forever, but it wasn’t until I learned that Buffer requires their employees to read it – correction: not just their employees, but all job candidates – that I decided I should pick it up.
 I figured, it’s probably a pretty important book if a fast growing, enviable startup like Buffer is requiring candidates for positions like “happiness hero” and “content crafter” to read it before they are even interviewed.